vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 ![RM Management Supported Start](images/RM_1_MgmtSupStart.png)

 This list is fetched from the Server by the Router using a custom RPC.
-In _Build 1.1_, the Server supports _71 VISTA RPCs_ ...
+In _Build 1.1_, the Server supports _103 VISTA RPCs_.
+In other words, 103 RPCs have been migrated from VISTA to centralized services ...

 ![RM Management Supported End](images/RM_1_MgmtSupEnd.png)